Terminal illness: Coping for family

 Discussing the anticipated loss and planning for the future may help family members accept and prepare for the patient's death.
 Interventions may also be offered for anticipatory grief.
 In the case of more serious consequences such as depression, a more serious intervention or therapy is recommended.
 Upon the death of someone who is terminally ill, many family members that served as caregivers are likely to experience declines in their mental health.
 Grief counseling and grief therapy may also be recommended for family members after a loved one's death.

-Dying
+Death

 When dying, patients often worry about their quality of life towards the end, including emotional and physical suffering.

 In order for families and doctors to understand clearly what the patient wants for themselves, it is recommended that patients, doctors, and families all convene and discuss the patient's decisions before the patient becomes unable to decide.